CodenameOverlord/LeetCode150/difficultites.md

         is to add the solution into the mergedSolution list by first inserting the interval at approapriate position in the sorted array followed by which merging the new array so formed

+### RotateImage
+    Given a 2D array, we are to rotate the array 90 degrees and give the outcome of the result, the operation should be done inplace

+#### Solution
+    The idea is to
+        1. transpose of the given array
+        2. reverse the columns